Rituverma12/cbse-class12-2022-appearance-analysis/README.md

       "VALID_BASE": statistically stable rates
     We used Base Status for filtering and Base Flag for analytical annotation.
     Mainly, Base Flag is used to protect against fragile denominators.
-For example, in a school type with only 10 registered students, even a single absence causes a big swing in appearance rate.
-So, base flag protects against these exaggerated fluctuations.
-Setting the threshold for small base at 100 registered students, anything below it will be marked as unstable.
+For example, in a school with only 10 registered students, even a single absence causes a big swing in the attendance rate.
+So, the base flag protects against these exaggerated fluctuations.
+Setting the threshold for a small base at 100 registered students, anything below it will be marked as unstable.

   8. Anomaly Flag: Identifies behavioral credibility issues.
 Even if the base is large, the appearance rates may be unusually low or suspiciously perfect for small bases.
 So, these flags mark rare behaviors.